TOURISM GEOGRAPHIES

 2/17/2019

 The vast majority of academic paper abstracts in social science journals are atrocious -- and you can quote me on that.
 To me, this also applies to those journals that have divided their abstracts into sections, such as the research problem, the methodology and the findings, as well as those that list paper "highlights".
-I personally find these as superficial and unengaging as most of 150 word abstracts that were put together as afterthoughts by the authors.
-Not that the abstracts in Tourism Geographies are perfect, especially going back in time, but I have been trying to make them more robust in recent year.
+I personally find these as superficial and unengaging afterthoughts.
+Not that the abstracts in Tourism Geographies are perfect, especially going back in time, but we have been trying to make them more robust in recent year.

-I think it is safe to say that the goal of both authors and journal editors is to publish papers that our peers will read and cite in their work.
-I believe that the abstract is the second most important part of the paper in achieving that, with the title being the most important (see my Tips on Titling Your Paper).
+It is safe to say that the goal of both authors and journal editors is to publish papers that our peers will read and cite in their work.
+The abstract is the second most important part of the paper in achieving that, with the title being the most important (see my Tips on Titling Your Paper).

-So here are my guidelines on how to write an acceptable abstract for Tourism Geographies, much of which I think would apply to any academic paper that you write that requires an abstract.
+Here are our guidelines on how to write an acceptable abstract for Tourism Geographies, much of which I think would apply to any academic paper that you write that requires an abstract.

 1. The abstract as a mini-version of the entire paper.
+Think of it as an "Executive Summary" or your paper.
 Tourism Geographies gives you 300 words to do this (twice what many journals allow).
 Use those words to clearly cover:

 - the objectives or purpose of the research;